 While there are five main areas or functions of human resource management, as stated earlier in this article, HR roles and responsibilities are ever-evolving.
 Though most HR departments are already using a digitized documentation system, it still pays to take a step back and reevaluate whether the current processes and platforms are as effective as they once were.

-To help HR professionals, teams, and departments become more efficient, using a human resource management software like iAuditor can aid them in performing routine tasks and procedures as well as comply with laws and regulations.
-Aside from workflow automation, iAuditor can be used for team management and collaboration.
+To help HR professionals, teams, and departments become more efficient, using a human resource management software like SafetyCulture can aid them in performing routine tasks and procedures as well as comply with laws and regulations.
+Aside from workflow automation, SafetyCulture can be used for team management and collaboration.

-Another human resource management software that HR practitioners can use to their advantage is the EdApp software, an online learning platform that helps make it easier for HR to onboard, train, and reinforce best practices for new and tenured staff.
+Another human resource management software that HR practitioners can use to their advantage is SafetyCulture’s Training, an online learning platform that helps make it easier for HR to onboard, train, and reinforce best practices for new and tenured staff.

-Available on Android, iOS, and the web, iAuditor by SafetyCulture is a customizable mobile inspection app mainly used to improve and maintain safety and quality in numerous industries.
+Available on Android, iOS, and the web, SafetyCulture (formerly iAuditor) is a customizable mobile inspection app mainly used to improve and maintain safety and quality in numerous industries.

 SafetyCulture offers a number of ready-to-use human resource management templates that can be used by HR professionals in different industries to automate processes, organize documents, and promote employee engagement.